Haifa Wehbe: Political and social views

+As a Muslim Shiite, she has at times expressed admiration for Hezbollah’s role in defending Lebanon.
 During the 2006 Israel–Lebanon War, she left her home, in Verdun, Beirut and moved to Egypt for the duration of the conflict.
 In a concert in the Lebanese town of Jounieh, Wehbe congratulated Hezbollah leader Hassan Nasrallah for his stand against Israel during the war.

 Wehbe also refused to perform at any concert during the 34 days of the war, including fundraisers, saying that there were more ways than one to show support for Lebanon.

 Another incident occurred after the 2009 Egypt–Algeria World Cup dispute, adding to the diplomatic tension between the two countries.
 Wehbe went on to make statements that she would not be performing in Algeria anytime soon, because Algerians "...wouldn't understand her music".
 Algeria's cultural minister responded by stating that Wehbe would be banned from performing in Algeria for insulting Algeria and the Algerian people regardless of whether she apologizes.

+During the 2010 Mavi Marmara incident, Wehbe expressed interest in joining a women-only aid flotilla to Gaza that had links to Hezbollah-aligned organizers. but was reportedly rejected by organizers linked to Hezbollah, who considered her image too “immodest”.
+She reportedly stated that she was “under the command” of Hassan Nasrallah.

 In January 2012, Wehbe tweeted that she loves all her fans including her "gay fan base".
 In June 2017, she replied to someone's criticism on Twitter by writing: "When a faggot speaks", which was later deleted.
 In 2018, she shared a photo on Snapchat with a rainbow flag, signaling her support for the LGBT community.
 In February 2019, Wehbe launched a fashion brand, Beau Voyou, which had rainbow colors, in which she commented, "For me, equality goes all the way", then added, "Get ready to celebrate unrestricted and boundless love".

 Image

 Wehbe was ranked 8th in the 2006 Edition of the Top 99 Most Desirable Women by the website AskMen.com.

 Some in the more conservative Arab countries deem her revealing outfits as scandalous.
 One Bahraini member of parliament called her a sexual singer who spoke with her body, not her voice.
 Wehbe said she was aware of the efforts to ban her from performing at the concert but had chosen to ignore their attempts to silence her.

-In November 2014, Wehbe caused controversy and was later heavily criticized, when she wore a revealing dress during a live episode of Arab Star Academy.
-She later apologized and blamed the stage lighting.

 In April 2008, the Islamic-dominated parliament of Bahrain passed a motion urging the government to ban Haifa Wehbe's show in the country.
 As a result of the motion, Wehbe performed in Bahrain with more modest dress, wearing a long green gown with a low V-neckline during the performance.